watakak/GDClick/README.md

-# GDClicks
+# GDClick
-An application that can create .mp3 click files using any GDBot
+An application that can create .mp3 clicks sounds using any GDBot

 Supported GDBot's:
 - [GDH](https://github.com/TobyAdd/GDH)